ashishtele/ashishtele.github.io/_posts/2020-07-12-Will_vedic_maths_improve_ML_Models.md

 I still remember the hot summer holidays between the school terms when I used to spend time in cricket camps, painting, or reading.
 I was and yet am fascinated by the Vedic mathematics tricks.
 I remember spending time in the Cyber Cafes (nostalgia!!) watching the math tricks on the internet and writing them down.

 An idea behind writing this blog is to share my eureka moment when I accidentally stumbled upon the multiplication short-cut technique.
 I later discovered that the technique has some name in Vedic maths.😞

+Consider an example of 2 X 2 multiplication.